ModelarData/ModelarDB-RS/README.md

 the benefits of using a model-based representation for time series, it has been superseded by this much more efficient Rust-based implementation.

+## Installation
+Refer to the [Installation](docs/user/README.md#installation) section of the [User](docs/user/README.md) documentation for installation instructions for setting up ModelarDB on any major operating system.

+## Usage
+Usage instructions for running a server, ingesting data, and querying data using ModelarDB is included in the [Usage](docs/user/README.md#usage) section of the [User](docs/user/README.md) documentation.

+## Development
-The documentation for ModelarDB is separated into a [user](docs/user/README.md) section and a [development](docs/dev/README.md) section.
-The [user](docs/user/README.md) section contains installation instructions for setting up ModelarDB on any major operating system and usage instructions for running a server, ingesting data, and querying data.
-The [development](docs/dev/README.md) section outlines the structure of the project, describes the guidelines that should be adhered to when contributing to the project, and provides instructions for setting up a [Docker](https://docs.docker.com/) environment.
+Refer to the [Development](docs/dev/README.md) section of the documentation for an overview of the structure of the project, a description of the guidelines that should be adhered to when contributing to the project, and instructions for setting up a [Docker](https://docs.docker.com/) environment.

 ## License
 ModelarDB is licensed under version 2.0 of the Apache License and a copy of the